Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 • Angiography.

-There is a diagnostic table compiled by the association of rheumatologists, which has the following criteria:
+There is a diagnostic table compiled by the Association of Rheumatologists, which contains the following criteria:

 3. pathology of the temporal artery;